 Bran, in German called Törzburg, in Hungarian Törcsvár, in old Romanian called Turciu, is a small town in Brasov county, in Romania, Europe.
-The name Bran, is derived from Turkish, and in Turkish language it means “gate”, or “gateway”.
+The name Bran is derived from Turkish, and in the Turkish language, it means “gate”, or “gateway”.

-The construction of the castle was first started at the beginning of the XIIIth century, by the teutonic knights.
-In its first form, the castle was constructed solely of wood, and was completely destroyed by the mongol hordes in 1242.
-In 1377, the hungarian king Sigismund started the building of a castle made of stone, during which period the first development of the town began.
+The construction of the castle was first started at the beginning of the 13th century, by the Teutonic Knights.
+In its first form, the castle was constructed solely of wood and was completely destroyed by the Mongol hordes in 1242.
+In 1377, the Hungarian king Sigismund started the building of a castle made of stone, during which period the first development of the town began.

-Today, the once strategically important castle is a mere shadow of its former glory, and is home to the Bran museum, all four of its floors being overtaken by the museum’s expositions.
-Clay pottery, long forgotten medieval military armory, and medieval furniture are among some of the museum’s expos.
+Today, the once strategically important castle is a mere shadow of its former glory and is home to the Bran museum, all four of its floors being overtaken by the museum’s expositions.
+Clay pottery, long forgotten medieval military armoury, and medieval furniture are among some of the museum’s expos.

 In the courtyard, where nobility used to come and go, a small village museum has been set up, in order to present to the museum’s visitors the village life of the medieval era in as much detail as possible.

-But the medieval history that is being preserved in this castle is not the only thing that is makingg this castle famous, this is also the castle of the legendary vampire king, Dracula, the Romanian ruler Vlad Tepes, about whom countless legends and tales have been written, and whose legends contributed in great detail even to the creation of modern day vampire movies, such as Twilight or True Blood, to name just the two that come to mind at first glance.
+But the medieval history that is being preserved in this castle is not the only thing that is making this castle famous, this is also the castle of the legendary vampire king, Dracula, the Romanian ruler Vlad Tepes, about whom countless legends and tales have been written, and whose legends contributed in great detail even to the creation of modern-day vampire movies, such as Twilight or True Blood, to name just the two that come to mind at first glance.

-However, he only became famous as Dracula, as a blood-drinking undead, after the appearance of the irish author Bram Stoker’s 1897 novel with the same title.
-He was a fierce ruler, who being convinced that the country’s defenses needed discipline not only in the military, but also among the common people, he inforced and enacted laws that made honesty, diligence, and hard work rewarded, while theft, laziness, lack of diligence was severely punished by phisically sticking on a wooden stick, and left for dead on that (Impaled, hence his more historically accurate name, “Vlad the impaler”).
+However, he only became famous as Dracula, as a blood-drinking undead, after the appearance of the Irish author Bram Stoker’s 1897 novel with the same title.
+He was a fierce ruler, who is convinced that the country’s defenses needed discipline not only in the military but also among the common people, he inforced and enacted laws that made honesty, diligence, and hard work rewarded, while theft, laziness, lack of diligence was severely punished by physically sticking on a wooden stick, and left for dead on that (Impaled, hence his more historically accurate name, “Vlad the Impaler”).

-One of the most renown historians that wrote about this ruler, presents him as someone who was totally unaquainted with mercy or forgiveness, however, this ruler was also the most prominent one that brought the country back from its decadent lifestyle and outcast status to a recognised and important status.
-History classes at accredited online colleges can teach you more about the historical Dracula that lived during the Medieval era of the middle ages.
+One of the most renown historians that wrote about this ruler presents him as someone who was totally unacquainted with mercy or forgiveness, however, this ruler was also the most prominent one that brought the country back from its decadent lifestyle and outcast status to a recognised and important status.
+History can teach you more about the historical Dracula that lived during the Medieval era of the middle ages.

 Present day Bran castle is a flourishing community, a constant tourist attraction and a place most western tourists want to visit.

-Editor’s Note: Tezuka is a fellow traveler from Romania who has joined us as a Guest Author.Catch Tezuka on his blog HERE for the beautiful pictures from all over Romania.
+Editor’s Note: Tezuka is a fellow traveller from Romania who has joined us as a Guest Author.Catch Tezuka on his blog HERE for the beautiful pictures from all over Romania.